Iype Thoma Kathanar: Leadership in the Mar Thoma Church

-In 1892, Kovoor Achen was designed as the Vicar General of the Mar Thoma Church.

-In the same year, he realized the purchase of Panchayathu Purayidam (present day S.C.S.
-Thiruvalla campus on S.C.S.
-Mount) to establish a permanent central campus for the Church.
-This Panchathu property was purchased from Thittapallil, a rich Ezhava family of Thiruvalla, for a sum of Rs.600.
+In 1892, Rev. Kovoor was appointed Vicar General of the Mar Thoma Syrian Church.
+In the same year, he played a key role in the acquisition of Panchayathu Purayidam, the site of the present-day S.C.S. campus at S.C.S.
+Mount, Thiruvalla, with the objective of establishing a permanent central campus for the Church.
+The property was purchased from the Thittapallil family, a prosperous Ezhava family of Thiruvalla, for a sum of ₹600.

-This sum was raised from a generous endowment made from Puthencavu Mathilakam Arohanam Mar Thoma Church out of the Rs.
-1000 that they had received as severance pay in lieu of relinquishing their claims upon separating from their pre-reformation home parish St. Mary's Orthodox Cathedral, Puthencavu in 1900.
+The funds for the purchase were raised through a contribution from Puthencavu Mathilakam Arohanam Mar Thoma Church.
+The endowment was drawn from a larger amount that the congregation had received as compensation upon relinquishing its claims to its pre-reformation parent parish, St. Mary's Orthodox Cathedral, following its separation from that church.

-Kovoor Achen is also credited with the practice of Kettuthengu (Malayalam: കെട്ടുതെങ്ങ്), wherein coconut trees from each home is dedicated to generate funds that help meet the expenses of the Church activities, since coconuts and coconut tree products were a main source of income for most families during those times.
+Rev. Kovoor is also credited with introducing the practice of Kettuthengu, a system under which coconut trees from individual households were dedicated to the church to generate revenue for its activities.
+Coconuts and coconut-derived products, constituted a major source of income for many families in the region during that period.

-He also oversaw the consecration of several priests and bishops who led the church during the 19th and 20th centuries.
-A notable example was Abraham Mar Thoma, who was sent to United States as a deacon in 1912 for his doctoral studies until 1915 on Kovoor Achen's initiative.
-This was before Abraham Mar Thoma was consecrated as a priest and later as bishop on 28 December 1917 (although Kovoor Achen could not witness the consecration as bishop, as he died during January 1917).
+In addition, he played an important role in the formation and advancement of the church's clergy, overseeing the ordination and mentoring of several priests and bishops who would later provide leadership to the church during the late nineteenth and early twentieth centuries.
+Among them was M. N. Abraham of the Maret family, whom Rev. Kovoor encouraged and supported in pursuing higher studies in the United States.
+In 1912, Abraham was sent to the United States as a deacon for doctoral studies, which he completed in 1915.
+He was subsequently ordained as a priest and was consecrated as Bishop Abraham Mar Thoma on 28 December 1917.
+Rev. Kovoor, however, did not live to witness the consecration, having died in January 1917.

-When Ipe Thoma Kathanaar became the vicar general, his nephew K.P.
-Thomas was consecrated as a priest by Titus I Metropolitan in 1895 at Paliekkara Church.
+When Thoma Kathanar became the vicar general, his brother Punnoose's son K. P. Thomas was consecrated as a priest by Titus I Metropolitan in 1895 at Paliekkara Church.

-Rev. K. P. Thomas taught at Kottayam Mar Thoma Seminary and also acted as assistant vicar to Ipe Thoma Kathanar and served at various parishes such as Thiruvalla, Mepral, Chatthenkery and Karackal.
+Rev. K. P. Thomas taught at Kottayam Mar Thoma Seminary and also acted as assistant vicar to Thoma Kathanar and served at various parishes such as Thiruvalla, Mepral, Chatthenkery and Karackal.

-In secular life
+Secular life

 Ipe Thoma Kathanar was well known as an orator and debater.
 One of his famous debates at Niranam was documented.

 As a representative of the people of Thiruvalla taluk, he was elected to the Travancore Sri Mulam Praja Sabha, the first popularly elected legislature in modern India, during the years 1904, 1905, 1911, 1914 and 1915.

 Death

-On 16 January 1917, Kovoor Achen became sick and he died peacefully on 27 January 1917.
+On 16 January 1917, Rev. Kovoor became sick and he died peacefully on 27 January 1917.

 Achen's body was buried in the SCS compound behind the SCS Church.